Lux-AI-Challenge/Lux-Design-S1/specs.md

 - Uranium, coal, then wood tiles do the following in order:
   - Determine the number of eligible workers (adjacent and have required research level)
-  - If there is enough resources left, each eligible worker receives up to the collection rate (or up to their carrying capacity)
+  - If there are enough resources left, each eligible worker receives up to the collection rate (or up to their carrying capacity)
   - If there aren't enough resources to give to all workers, the resources distributed are evenly divided between workers (rounded down to the nearest integer).

 ### Actions